inf112-v20/error_brain_not_found/Deliverables/Obligatorisk Oppgave2/ObligatoriskOppgave2.md

 ### Retrospective
-Our project structure started out a bit unorganized, but we manged to clean it up early.
-And after that we have only become better day by day.
+Our project structure started out a bit unorganized, people started with requirements on their own and the team felt left out.
+Since they didnt want to do something that was already working on, but we manged to clean it up early.
+And after that we have become better day by day.
 Until now we have gotten a working board and we are able to move the player around on it.
 We have used a lot of time to catch everyone up to date on how the board in `libGDX` work.
 People have struggled on getting their head around how parts of `libGDX` work and how to use them with our code.
 We have used some time on sharing our knowledge, so everyone feel comfortable to write code and understanding what to get from `libGDX`.

 In meetings we have tried to do some pair-programming.
 When we are working on the project outside of meetings, and get stuck on a problem we try to ask someone in the team to see the problem and if their able to help.
 If they have time we